akshanshop/Raipur-Smart-Connect/replit.md

 - **Security Monitoring (Officials Only)**: Provides officials with a dashboard to view real-time security metrics, activity logs, and manual controls for unblocking users or IPs.

 ## Real-time Features
-A notification system provides updates on complaint status, community activities, and city alerts.
-Notifications are categorized, and read status is maintained.
-Current implementation uses polling, with architecture prepared for WebSockets.
+A comprehensive notification system provides updates on complaint status, community activities, and city alerts through multiple channels:
+- **In-App Notifications**: Categorized notifications with read status tracking, using polling (architecture prepared for WebSockets).
+- **SMS Notifications**: Via Twilio for instant mobile updates.
+- **Email Notifications**: Via Gmail API for detailed, formatted updates with professional HTML templates.

+Users receive notifications through all available channels when they submit a complaint, when officials acknowledge it, when work begins (in progress), and when the issue is resolved.

 ## Complaint Management
 A comprehensive complaint system includes: